Purchase Order Financing vs. Invoice Factoring: What’s the Difference?

 At a glance, PO financing and invoice factoring may seem similar because they’re both financing options for businesses with invoice payments.
 However, there’s a difference between the two.

 PO financing has a lot in common with invoice financing, which explains why people confuse them with one another.
 Rather than selling pending invoices, PO financing lets you sell purchase orders – a commercial document given by buyers to sellers listing, and authorizing the products/services they’re looking to buy.
-The process of PO financing works similar to invoice financing.
+The process of PO financing works similarly to invoice financing.
 You sell your purchase orders to a factoring company, who is turn give you the funds you need to purchase supplies.

-2 Important Factors to Consider Before Making a Decision
+TWO Important Factors to Consider Before Making a Decision

 There are two important factors you need to consider if you’re thinking about taking out PO financing, factoring, or any other type of business loan: